 Dan Swenson-Klatt, the owner of the Minneapolis-based Butter Bakery Cafe, told MUNCHIES, "Although I, myself, have not had staff harassed about their 'status' in this country, I live in a part of Minneapolis that has both a large Latino and Somali population and welcome them as customers daily.
 When the stories of harassment and hate were shared, there was a consensus that we needed to speak out specifically as an industry.
 It's really not a difficult choice for me since the values my restaurant is built on are these: community, welcome, and respect."

-Swenson-Klatt believes almost every American should be able to relate to the fear of immigrants and the marginalized in the current climate.
+Swenson-Klatt believes almost every American should be able to relate to the fear of immigrants and the marginalised in the current climate.
 "I know that my great grandparents entered this country as immigrants from Sweden and Finland, and felt the sting of bias and hate.
-Yet they were comforted and supported by people who recognized their worth as humans, their ability to contribute to our country, and who could see beyond the differences in language and culture to embrace them and help them enter their communities."
+Yet they were comforted and supported by people who recognised their worth as humans, their ability to contribute to our country, and who could see beyond the differences in language and culture to embrace them and help them enter their communities."

 Tedesco of L'Oca d'Oro summed up the feelings of many of the restaurateurs in the Sanctuary movement.
 "It feels like a dark ages with social issues, so do we accept that or do we fight?
 Our population, we don't fight enough.
 We have to fight for what we believe in."